Fahadukr/flask-api/README.md

-Flask-RESTful Private API created by Fahad.
+Flask-RESTful Public API created by Fahad.

 API scope of work: Do CRUD operations for the notes app